Northern Lights in Iceland - When & Where To See the Aurora

 Now that we know when to catch the northern lights, the next thing to do is find the best ways to see the aurora borealis in Iceland.
 There are four common ways to see the northern lights in Iceland:

-2. Take a guided northern lights tour.
+Take a guided tour, such as this budget-friendly northern lights bus tour.

 We’ll cover each of them below, starting with the best places to see the northern lights in Iceland.